Submit a ticket My Tickets

 2. Type the subdomain you created.

-3. Click on Verify Domain (a) Click on Change Domain (b).
+3. Click on Change Domain.

 Notes: